Walter Pilliet: Professional life

 That position was disestablished the following year and he became private secretary to Sir Donald Mclean, based in Auckland, handling his correspondence and keeping him informed of political news.
 McLean proved an awkward man to work for, and when the Resident Magistracy of Akaroa became vacant in 1870, he applied for and was granted the position.

 Pilliet had two enjoyable years on the Peninsula, where he was popular with both the English and French settler families due to his knowledge of languages.
 During that time, he pursued negotiations over land with local Māori.
 This was brought to an abrupt end in May 1872 when his wife Mary Ann died.
 Pilliet married again to a daughter of Ebenezer and Agnes Hay, a very well known Banks Peninsula family, but happiness was once more short-lived.
 Pilliet's temper again had been his undoing; he was dismissed from the Magistracy, after a conviction for assault was upheld in the Lyttelton Magistrate's Court.
 On 23 May 1873, he had punched the Christchurch architect Samuel Farr during an altercation on the Lyttelton wharf at Dampier's Bay.
 Justin Aylmer succeeded him as Resident Magistrate in Akaroa.

-He then pursued a newspaper career, editing and purchasing at least one Canterbury title (The Sun).
+He then pursued a newspaper career, editing and purchasing at least one Canterbury newspaper (The Sun).
 During this time, he had his political career, both on local and national level.